x-Yabao/lvi_sam_savemap/README.md

 catkin_make
 ```

----

 ## Run the package on different datasets
 1. [M2DGR dataset](https://github.com/SJTU-ViSYS/M2DGR)
-- Change the config files.
+- Change the config files, make sure all the paths are right.

 - Run the launch file:
 ```